-ENG 210 Introduction to Literature

-(3-0-3).
-Focuses on the study of fiction, poetry or drama and shows how writers use the basic elements of their craft to convey their insights into human nature.
-Focuses primarily on accessible modern and contemporary work.
-Designed for non-majors who need to fulfill their English language competency requirement or humanities requirement as well as for English majors.
+ENG 210 Introduction to Literature (3-0-3).
+Focuses on the study of fiction, poetry and drama and shows how writers use the basic elements of their craft to convey insights into human nature.
 Prerequisite: ENG 203 or ENG 204.

 ENG 214 Nineteenth Century American Literature (3-0-3).
 Examines American literature from the colonial period to 1900, concentrating on the philosophical, social and political issues that shaped the styles and ideas of such writers as Franklin, Poe, Emerson, Thoreau, Dickinson, Whitman and Twain.
 Prerequisite: ENG 203 or ENG 204.